eanylin/nus-genai-capstone-chatbot/README.md

 * **Company SQL Agent Query:**
     * "How many people work in the Engineering department?"
-    * "What is Alice Smith's salary?"
+    * "What is Jane Smith's salary?"
     * "List all employees in Sales, ordered by salary."

 * **Events Recommender Agent Query:**